MaxLeap/Docs/en/Android/Guide/CloudData.md

 * Users enter their email address and require password reset.
 * Leap Cloud sends an email to the email address user just provided and this email contains the reset link.
-* User click on the reset lins, enter a LC page and set a new password.
+* User click on the reset lins, enter a ML page and set a new password.
 * Leap Cloud has reset user's password successfully.

 ###User Query